ddttom/geo-images/docs/prd.md

 1. **Using timeline data**: Matching photo timestamps with your Google Maps location history
 2. **Image cross-referencing**: Using nearby photos that do have GPS data
 3. **Smart interpolation**: Calculating likely locations based on temporal and spatial relationships
+4. **File timestamp fallback**: Using file modification dates when EXIF timestamps are missing

 ## How to Use It